HMCS Huron (G24): Russian convoys

 After commissioning, Huron was assigned to the 3rd Destroyer Flotilla of the British Home Fleet.
 From 1–11 October 1943 she carried special supplies and personnel to Murmansk in the Soviet Union as part of Operation Holder.
 On her return to Scapa Flow she was damaged in a collision with an oiler and spent a month in repair at Leith.
 After her return from the dockyard she then spent the rest of the year escorting convoys bound for the Soviet Union.
 She made six escort trips on the Murmansk Run.
 The first, convoy JW 54A sailed from Loch Ewe on 15 November and Huron joined the escort from 18–24 November.
 On 28 November, the destroyer was among the escort of convoy RA 54B returning from the Soviet Union and arriving at Loch Ewe on 9 December.
 Both convoys arrived without loss.
 Huron was escorting her next convoy, Convoy JW 55B, when it came under attack by German Junkers Ju 88 bombers on 22 December.
 The convoy escaped unscathed.
-Huron and was present at the Battle of the North Cape on 26 December 1943, for the sinking of the German battleship Scharnhorst, and observed the Royal Norwegian Navy destroyer HNoMS Stord advance to within 400 yd and fire torpedoes at the much larger Scharnhorst.
+Huron was present at the Battle of the North Cape on 26 December 1943, for the sinking of the German battleship Scharnhorst, and observed the Royal Norwegian Navy destroyer HNoMS Stord advance to within 400 yd and fire torpedoes at the much larger Scharnhorst.
 The convoy arrived without loss and Huron escorted the return convoy, also without loss.
 On the next convoy escort mission, Convoy JW 56B, the convoy came under attack during the night of 25/26 January.
 Three merchant vessels were sunk and the British destroyer HMS Obdurate damaged.